josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 and because they view us with such derision and malice,
 and because they still desire progeny,
-and because they are obsessed with dna retention in gfascist states:
+and because they are obsessed with dna retention in fascist states:

 (shall we talk about the army's involvement, there? perhaps you would prefer to explain precisely why, yourself, and how you've convinced yourself of halakhic inversion?)